Armor Kit “Hound of War”

-15th-century infantrymen were often armed with polearms - pikes and halberds.
-Pikes were used only for the first strike, then halberdmen came into battle, spreading havoc among the enemy ranks.
-Guided by strong hands, a halberd could cut through helmets, shields and chain mail just like through paper.
-With its help, one could conduct heavy chopping and stabbing shocks.
+XV century infantrymen were often armed with polearms - pikes and halberds.
+Pikes were a widely used weapon, perfect for a variety of scenarios due to their length.
+Historically, there is a lot of conflicting information about how halberds were used on the battlefield, though one thing is for sure: when Halberdiers came into the battle, they spread havoc among the enemy ranks.
+Guided by strong hands, a halberd could cut through helmets, shields, and chainmail as if it’s paper.
+With the help of a halberd, one could conduct heavy chopping and powerful thrusts.

-1. Brigandine which consists of 400 stainless scales and chain mail rings, riveted on the cotton basis from the inside with approximately 1,250 brass rivets.
-Difficult-to-make and time-consuming body armor indeed.
-Snug fit offers superb ergonomics, as the armor weight is distributed evenly throughout the body.
-Overlapping plates riveted with the degree of movement between each other ensure flexibility.
+The brigandine which consists of 400 stainless plates and chainmail rings, riveted onto a layer of thick cotton from the inside with approximately 1,250 brass rivets.
+This is a difficult and time-consuming body armor to make, but it’s worth it!
+A snug fit offers superb ergonomics, as the armor weight is distributed evenly throughout the body.
+Overlapping plates riveted with a degree of movement between each other ensures flexibility.
 The outer layer is made of natural wool, with lacing on the sides and shoulders.

-2. All-metal medium-sized plate pauldrons feature stiffening ribs and curling edges, resembling seashells.
-Protect both from glancing strikes and from cutting off the brigandine ties.
-Their back part is assembled with sliding rivets, while the front part - with the thick genuine leather straps.
-Axilla is protected with detachable oblong bell-shaped besegew.
+Stainless steel pauldrons featuring a number of lames and scalloped edges, with light fluting that make them resemble seashells.
+They protect you both from glancing strikes and from cutting off the brigandine ties.
+Their back part is assembled with sliding rivets, while the front has thick genuine leather straps.
+Underarms are protected with detachable oblong bell-shaped besieges.

-3. Armor arms consist of layers of splinted metal and leather, working together to create a difficult-to-penetrate defense.
-Can be worn all together when tied up, or disassembled to get separate splinted rerebraces, bracers, and half-closed stainless elbow couters.
-The interior and exterior on the braces are staggered with riveted splints.
-Elbow joint is protected from the inside with protruding element and detachable rondel.
+The arm harness consists of layers of splinted metal and leather, working together to create a difficult-to-penetrate defense.
+It can be worn all together when tied up or disassembled to get separate splinted rerebraces, bracers, and half-closed stainless elbow couters.
+The interior and exterior of the bracers are staggered with riveted splints.
+The elbow joint is protected from the inside with a protruding element and detachable rondel.

-4. Mitten gauntlets designed specifically for infantry wielding pikes and halberds.
-These reinforced gloves feature extremely deep outermost plate that perfectly protects the fingers and stands up to the impacts and punctures well.
-Segmented thumb plate mounted on a hinge allows secure holding the weapon without sacrificing any form of movement.
-Come complete with riveted inner gloves made of genuine stretchy leather.
+Mitten gauntlets are designed specifically for infantry wielding pikes and halberds.
+These reinforced gloves feature an extremely deep outermost plate that perfectly protects the fingers and stands up to impacts and punctures well.
+Segmented thumb plate mounted on a hinge allows the wearer to securely hold the weapon without sacrificing any form of movement.
+Comes complete with riveted inner gloves made of genuine stretchy leather.

-5. Armor legs can also be disassembled into their component parts to wear the splinted cuisses, greaves, and knee poleyns separately.
+The leg harness can also be disassembled into their component parts to wear the splinted cuisses, greaves, and knee poleyns separately.
 An efficient combo of leather and metal plates makes them rigid and highly protective.
-Anatomically molded to conform to the natural shape of calves, the greaves are the jewel in the crown: made of naturally tanned leather and drawn on a boot-tree, they provide excellent snug fit.
-Popliteal cavity is covered with the large rondel from the outside and a small rondel on the inner side of the knee.
+Anatomically molded to conform to the natural shape of calves, the greaves are the jewel in the crown: made of naturally tanned leather and drawn on a boot-tree, they provide an excellent snug fit.
+The back of the knee is covered with a large rondel from the outside and a small rondel on the inner side of the knee.

-Significantly, halberdier's armor must be strong enough to withstand attacks with any vector for lack of the shield.
-Double layer of protection, made through combining leather with metal perfectly suited this purpose.
-Therefore brigandine armor matched with splinted limbs protection was common for almost 200 years, from the 14th to the 16th century, until the armor's gone.
+A halberdier's armor must be strong enough to withstand blows from any direction due to their lack of shield.
+Double layers of protection, made through combining leather with metal is perfectly suited to this purpose.
+Therefore, the brigandine armor matched with splinted limb protection was common for almost 200 years, from the 14th to the 16th century, until armor stopped being widely used.

 - Stainless steel;